bcgsc/goldrush/README.md

         run                     run default GoldRush pipeline: GoldRush-Path + Polisher (goldpolish by default) + Tigmint-long + ntLink ( default 5 rounds)
         goldrush-path           run GoldRush-Path
-        path-polish             run GoldRush-Path, then goldpolish
+        path-polish             run GoldRush-Path, then GoldPolish
-        path-tigmint            run GoldRush-Path, then goldpolish, then Tigmint-long path-tigmint-ntLink     run GoldRush-Path, then goldpolish, then Tigmint-long, then ntLink (default 5 rounds)
+        path-tigmint            run GoldRush-Path, then GoldPolish, then Tigmint-long path-tigmint-ntLink     run GoldRush-Path, then GoldPolish, then Tigmint-long, then ntLink (default 5 rounds)

         General options (required):
         reads                   read name [reads].
 File must have .fq or .fastq extension, but do not include the suffix in the supplied read name